mongodb/docs/source/includes/fundamentals/automatic-db-coll-creation.rst

 .. tip:: Non-existent Databases and Collections

-   The server implicitly creates the necessary database and collection when you perform a write operation against them if they don't already exist.
+   If the necessary database and collection don't exist when you perform a write operation, the server implicitly creates them.